Changissnz/selfinterest/README.md

 there are options to do and participate in nothing.
 I can die an idiot, in other words, in a state with too many retirees and their old politics and old money (Florida).
 Nothing wrong with that, it's just that things get old.
 Life.
 It moves too fast when you want things to last, and drags on forever for you to find happiness never.
 Well, this is it.
 I'm done writing this shit.
+Look, I'm not trying to hurt nobody's feelings, just saying, okay?!

 ~the end~